 Ragene Andrea Palma, EnP

 Call me Jean.
 I’m an environmental planner.
 That’s synonymous with “urban and regional planner,” “town and country planner,” and “city planner,” it just depends on the context or perspective of what area of planning we’re talking about.
-I studied in UP-SURP.
-Past work include city economic development under the UN-HABITAT and post-disaster recovery and rehabilitation under USAID Rebuild.
+I studied in UP-SURP, and I’m currently in London, studying at the University of Westminster.
+Past work include city economic development under the UN-HABITAT, post-disaster recovery and rehabilitation under USAID Rebuild, and some civic and volunteer work for People Make Cities.

 What does a planner do?